sts10/orchard-street-wordlists/faq.markdown

 ## I'm creating passphrase-generation software.
 Can I use one or more of the Orchard Street Wordlists in my code?

 Sure!
-Just be sure to follow the licensing (see Readme).
+Just be sure to follow the licensing (see readme file).

 ## Do I need to use separating punctuation between words in passphrases from Orchard Street Wordlists?